 With the receiver and video display turned on, press the AVR Settings Button to display the menu system.
 Use the ▼ Button to move the cursor to the Speaker Setup line, and press the OK Button to display the Speaker Setup menu.
-See Figure 21.
+See Figure 21 in the Basic Manual.

 If you have run the EzSet/EQ II process, the results were saved in one of the two listening positions.
-Adjust the Speaker Setup setting in the Audio Effects menu to activate the results for either position (see page 45).
+Adjust the Speaker Setup setting in the Audio Effects menu to activate the results for either position (see page 26-27 in the Basic Manual).
 To tweak the EzSet/EQ II results, or to configure the AVR from scratch, select Setup Listening Position 1 or Setup Listening Position 2.
 A screen similar to the one shown in Figure 28 will appear.